sctribe/Linux-Web-Server-Final-Project/README.md

   $ pip install flask-httpauth

   ```
+4. It is important to keep your server update at all times for security purposes.
+To make this easier we will automate the process using `unattended-upgrades` and `update-notifier-common`.
+The first package will allow for the automatic installation of upgrades and the second will allow for automatically rebooting the server after upgrades are installed.
+Type in:
+  `apt-get install unattended-upgrades update-notifier-common`
+5. Once installed upgrades are enabled as follows:
+  `dpkg-reconfigure unattended-upgrades`
+6. Select yes to configure automatic upgrades.
+7. To configure automatic reboots type in:
+  `nano /etc/apt/apt.conf.d/50unattended-upgrades`
+8. Set `Unattended-Upgrade::Automatic Reboot` to "true";

+**Note:** On actual production servers we would not want automatic upgrades because we would like an opportunity to test them in a closed environment to make sure they do not adversely affect our server set up and break something.
+For a personal server such as this security matters more than up time so automatic upgrades are ok.

 ### 6 - Change the SSH Port From 22 to 2200 and Configure SSH Access
 Source: Configuring Linux Web Servers Udacity Course